Python script for normalizing demographic data across zip codes

 Core Normalization Architecture

 The normalization routine operates on three sequential phases: ingestion, spatial alignment, and statistical scaling.
-Ingestion pulls ACS variables (e.g., median household income, age cohorts, retail expenditure) via the Census API or pre-cached shapefiles.
-Spatial alignment maps postal ZIP codes to Census ZCTAs using areal interpolation or point-in-polygon centroid matching.
+Ingestion pulls ACS variables (e.g., median household income, age cohorts) via the Census API.
+Spatial alignment maps postal ZIP codes to Census ZCTAs using a USPS ZIP-to-ZCTA crosswalk or areal interpolation via point-in-polygon centroid matching.
 Statistical scaling applies population-weighted min-max normalization to ensure variables remain comparable across high-density urban cores and low-density rural routes.

-When configuring the pipeline, prioritize vectorized operations over iterative row processing.
-Pandas and GeoPandas should be initialized with explicit memory limits and chunked I/O to prevent OOM failures during national-scale joins.
+Prioritize vectorized operations over iterative row processing.
 The normalization function must accept a configurable target audience profile, enabling downstream teams to apply custom multipliers when Weighting Demographic Variables for Target Audiences for specific retail formats.

 CENSUS_API_KEY=your_census_api_key_here